Cruising The Simplex: Hamiltonian Monte Carlo and the Dirichlet Distribution: Smoothing Out The Simplex

-The ability to run a Markov chain that samples directly from the Dirichlet distribution accommodates algorithms such as nested sampling, or extending the chain to sample from a posterior based on a Dirichlet prior.
-These applications, however, require the gradient of a function, in these cases the log likelihood, with respect to the hyperspherical coordinates.
+The ability to run a Markov chain that samples directly from the Dirichlet distribution enbales algorithms such as nested sampling, or extending the chain to sample from a posterior based on a Dirichlet prior with Hamiltonian Monte Carlo.
+These applications, however, require gradients with respect to the coordinates of the submanifold $\mathbf{z}$.

 Appealing to the chain rule,